 Where: Pioneer Bridges Rest Area.
 285 Markwood-Everton Rd, Markwood.
 Just 18 mins drive from the Festival grounds.
 Very easy access for all car types.
 Click here for Map.

 When: This is a public camping location so feel free to stay as long as you like.
-But we’re expecting it to be pretty full Friday, Saturday & Sunday night (3rd – 5th May).
-Saturday will be the main night as it will be straight after the festival day.
+But we’re expecting it to be pretty full Friday, Saturday & Sunday night (17th – 19th April).
+Saturday will be the main night as it will be straight after the first festival day.

 Cost: FREE.
 No bookings required, so first come first served for the good spots.